jnrwalker/BlackBoorTools/README.md

 **CryptoWhaleTracker.ipynb and CryptoAddressTracker.ipynb can be run directly through Jupyter notebook:**

-  - Make sure you obtain a valid API key for WhaleAlert
+  - Make sure you obtain a valid API key for WhaleAlert when using CryptoWhaleTracker
   - When using CryptoAddressTracker, make sure you have a valid API key for Etherscan